critterandguitari/Organelle_Manual/manual.md

 ## WAIT AM I IN THE RIGHT PLACE?

  Before we get started, please note that this version of the Organelle manual is for hardware units running version 3.1 (v3.1) or later of the Organelle OS.
-You can check your OS version number from the Info menu item in the SYSTEM menu (see [Chapter Three] (#3)).
+You can check your OS version number from the Info menu item in the SYSTEM menu (see [Chapter Three](#3)).

 If your hardware unit is running a version earlier than v3.1, you should update your Organelle OS.
 You can download the update patch [here](http://thepeacetreaty.org/organelle/patches/UpdateOS-3.1.zip).